FAQ

 How is it done?

-Prior to any treatment, a comprehensive advisory consultation is held with the interested person.
+Before each treatment, a detailed information and consultation session is held with the interested party.

-With permanent make-up, colour pigments are implanted under the skin using an instrument with a needle attachment of approx. 0.06 to 0.12 mm.
+In permanent make-up, colour pigments are implanted into the skin at a depth of approx. 0.06 to 0.12 mm using a device and a module (needle attachment).

 How long does the treatment last?